salina-health/www.salina.ai/content/terms/privacy-client.md

 * Your right to data portability: You have the right to ask that we transfer the personal information you gave us to another organisation, or to you, in certain circumstances.
 * You are not required to pay any charge for exercising your rights.
 If you make a request, we have one month to respond to you.

-Effective date: 11 August 2023
+Effective date: 21 December 2023